-Resolved to change your health in 2021?
+Resolved to change your health?
 Unfortunately, only around 20 percent of New Year’s resolutions actually stick.
 (1) The good news is there are ways to support your goal-setting and attainment to get the results you want.
 Here’s 10 ways to turn New Year resolutions into real results.

 1. Start with Vision